Diary of a Care Worker – Autism Spectrum Disorder (ASD)

 We know nobody’s perfect!

 If you are new to care, it will seem as though there are just too many things to remember – multiplied by every service user you come into contact with!
 However, many of these things will become second nature, as typically repetitive elements of keeping our service users safe and healthy.
-We know you’ll get there … and we do our best to give you a great start.
+We know you’ll get there

 For the first while, you will have a work buddy to shadow and learn the ropes from as you learn about your clients and their individual needs.
 Feel free to ask your work buddy questions, and don’t be afraid to query things you feel might be obvious; you won’t be the first to ask, and you certainly won’t be the last!